• Skip to main content

 1. Preheat oven to 350 degrees.

-2. In a stand mixer, cream butter and sugar together until light and fluffy.
-2-3 minutes.
+2. In a stand mixer, cream butter, and sugar together until light and fluff for 2-3 minutes.

 3. Add in egg and mix until just combined.

-5. In a small bowl, add in remaining ½ cup of white sugar.
+5. In a small bowl, add the remaining ½ cup of white sugar.
 Scoop the dough out with a cookie scoop, then roll the ball into the sugar until completely covered.
-Place on a baking sheet.
+Place on a baking sheet lined with parchment paper.

 7. Remove the cookies once finished and cool completely.